Abandoned & Little-Known Airfields:

 which described the field as having a 2,100' unpaved runway.

-By the time of an August 7, 1971 aerial photo, the site of Somerton Airport had been covered in residential development,
+By the time of a 1965 aerial photo, the site of Somerton Airport had been covered in residential development,

 and not a trace appeared to remain of the former airport.